wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.5.17 – Released on 30 September 2024 =
+= 2.6.0 – Released on 28 October 2024 =
-* New: Add wallet payment method and remove wallet partial payment method for subscription purchase.
-* New: Compatible with latest WP [ 6.6.2 ] and WC [ 9.3.3 ].
+* New: compatibility with [**points and rewards for WooCommerce**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) gamification feature.
+* New: Option to change the color code of wallet tab in existing templates.
+* New: Latest WP(6.6.2) and WC(9.3.3) Update.
+* Fix: Deduction of wallet amount in case of partial wallet payment using the translation of the 'via wallet' string.
+* Fix: HTML fixes via wallet cashback notice on cart page.